Sylius/Sylius/UPGRADE-API-1.13.md

 1. The `sylius.api.product_taxon_filter` filter has been removed and its functionality has been superseded by the `sylius.api.search_filter.taxon.code` filter.
 The usage stays the same.

-1. Update in Translations Handling

-   The process for creating or updating translations via the API has been refined.
-Now, the locale for each translation is determined directly from its key, making the explicit transmission of the `locale` field redundant.
-Although the API continues to support the explicit sending of the `locale` field, it is essential that this explicitly sent locale matches the key in the translation array.
-In cases of a mismatch between the key and an explicitly sent locale, the API will respond with a `Sylius\Bundle\ApiBundle\Exception\TranslationLocaleMismatchException`.

-1. Disabled product and taxon editing at `/admin/product-taxons/{id}` operation to improve data integrity.
-To modify a productTaxon, remove the existing association and create a new one.

-1. The keys for adjustment endpoints' responses have been changed from `order_item` to `orderItem` and `order_item_unit` to `orderItemUnit`.

-1. The following shop endpoints for getting the translation resources have been removed:
-    * `GET `/shop/taxon-translations/{id}`
-    * `GET `/shop/product-translations/{id}`
-    * `GET `/shop/product-variant-translations/{id}`
-    * `GET `/shop/shipping-method-translations/{id}`

-   The fields those endpoint were exposing are available on their respective translation subject resources.